Second Grade Curriculum

 - How has Naples changed?

 In second grade, the objective of our mathematics program is to develop thinking skills, build proficiency, and produce confidence while promoting a love of mathematics.
 Basic facts and skills are solidified and many new concepts are introduced.
 With each new concept, students first work concretely with manipulatives and pictures, and then move to an abstract, symbolic representation and use of the concept.
-In second grade, math activities foster an increasing competence in place value, addition and subtraction (with and without regrouping), addition and subtraction with money, multiplication, geometry, time, measurement, fractions, as well as data analysis.
+In second grade, math activities foster an increasing competence in place value, addition and subtraction (with and without regrouping), addition and subtraction with money, multiplication, geometry, time, measurement, fractions, and data analysis.
 Curriculum is further enhanced each day during calendar activities.
 Teachers frequently monitor progress, which provides critical feedback that helps guide instruction for remediation, intervention, and enrichment.
 Placement tests, topic tests, benchmark tests, basic timed fact tests, daily review, free response evaluations, and daily interaction are tools used to determine how to meet each of the students' needs.
 It is our expectation that the students end the year with a firm grasp of their addition and subtraction facts.
 Pearson's enVisionMATH, technology, including XtraMath and IXL, and a variety of other resources are used to enhance each child's understanding, as well as help develop fluency.

 Students will engage in problem solving, communicating, reasoning and connecting to the following: